day8/re-com/README.md

 In short, re-com attempts to provide the kind of UI basics you'd need to build a desktop-class app.

-If you decide to use re-com, consider also using [re-frame](https://github.com/Day8/re-frame) (an MVC-ish framework).
-Although both can be used independently, they dovetail well.

 ## Warning: re-com Might Not Be For You (just yet)